devReemoNg/EE5808-models/README.md

 For CDN usage in EE5808.

-We are welcome for you to use your own models / assert in gneral.
+We are welcome for you to use your own models / assert in general.
 But for demo and other usage, you can use the following models for your assignment 2.

 ## Usage
 Url link refer